JintaoJiang/LibraryManagement/README.md

-A library management system using Springboot.
+A library management system using Springboot, ibatis, and MySQL.

-For practice use and credit is to nowcoder.com.
+Functions include add, borrow and return books.
+Authentication is included.
+No transactions or concurrency control.

-Very basic Spring project without transactions or concurrency control.
+Just download the code, do mvn install, and populate the database.
+The basic URL is localhost:8080/bookAPI/bookShelfPage.

-Just download the code and import it as maven project, and run on port 8088.
+Only for practice use and credit is to nowcoder.com.